Chowan University

-Chowan University (/tʃoʊˈwɒn/) is a private Baptist university in Murfreesboro, North Carolina.
-It is affiliated with the Baptist State Convention of North Carolina (Southern Baptist Convention).
-It is the second-oldest Baptist school in North Carolina.
+Chowan University (/tʃoʊˈwɒn/) is a private Christian university in Murfreesboro, North Carolina, United States.
 The university offers associate, bachelor's, and master's degrees in 70 academic disciplines and is accredited by the Southern Association of Colleges and Schools.
-The university enrolls about 1,000 students.

 History

 Chowan was founded by Godwin Cotton Moore in 1848 as Chowan Baptist Female Institute, a four-year women's college.
 It traces its roots to the Hertford Academy.
 The McDowell Columns building, which houses the administrative offices of the college, was constructed in 1851.
 Between 1850 and 1867, the school changed names to the Chowan Female Collegiate Institute, then switched back to the Chowan Baptist Female Institute.
+The school takes its name from the Chowanoke tribe of indigenous people who previously inhabited the land on which Murfreesboro and Chowan University stand.

 The school was renamed Chowan College in 1910 when it began awarding baccalaureate degrees, and began admitting male students in 1931.
 Financial strain from the effects of the Great Depression forced the school to become a two-year institution in 1937.

 In 1992, the college returned to four-year status when it admitted a junior class.
 The college's board of trustees elected to officially change the name to Chowan University on April 6, 2006, and the change in status took place on September 1, 2006.

-The school takes its name from the Chowanoke tribe of indigenous people who previously inhabited the land on which Murfreesboro and Chowan University stand.

-Academics

-Chowan offers over 70 academic programs, an honors college, study abroad, research opportunities, and internships.
-An academic assistance program and tutoring center provide academic assistance for the entire student population.
-Student tutors and the academic assistance team work one-on-one with students.
+In 2007, Chowan University, along with four other private North Carolina Christian universities (Mars Hill University, Campbell University, Wingate University, and Gardner-Webb University), began a process to change their relationships with the Baptist State Convention of North Carolina, to obtain more academic freedom and select their own trustees.
+The state convention also agreed to start transferring funds traditionally given directly to the universities into a new scholarship fund for Baptist students.
+Two years later, the universities gained autonomy from the Baptist State Convention of North Carolina and established a "good faith and cooperative" relationship with it.

+In December 2023, Rosemary M. Thomas was named as its 24th president and the first woman to serve in the role.
+She took office on March 11, 2024.

 Accreditation

-It is affiliated with the Baptist State Convention of North Carolina (Southern Baptist Convention).
+Chowan University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, and masters degrees, along with other programs accredited by discipline-specific accreditors and approved by state agencies.